 May Wijaya applies her international experience in arts planning initiatives to support communications campaigns for a range of cultural organizations.

-May joined Resnicow and Associates in April 2015 and currently works on communications campaigns for Bard Graduate Center, Safdie Architects, Theater of War Productions, The Frick Collection and the Wallace Foundation.
+May joined Resnicow and Associates in April 2015 and currently works on communications campaigns for Bard Graduate Center, Safdie Architects, The Frick Collection and the Wallace Foundation.

 May received her master’s degree in public humanities from Brown University and graduated from the University of Technology, Sydney, with bachelor of arts degrees in creative writing and French studies.